JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

     cd $HOME/jedi/build
     ecbuild --build=Release ../fv3-bundle

-The ``--build=Release`` builds an optimized version of the code so our applications will run a bit faster than if we were to omit it.
+The ``--build=Release`` option builds an optimized version of the code so our applications will run a bit faster than if we were to omit it.
 The only required argument of ``ecbuild`` is the directory where the bundle is.

 We have not yet compiled the code; we have merely set the stage.
 To appreciate part of what these commands have done, take a quick look at the bundle directory: